ABOUT COUNCILWOMAN GOLDIE WELLS

 Wells is a member of the Board of Trustees of Wells Memorial Church of God in Christ, District Missionary of the High Point District and member of the Education Committee of the Greater North Carolina Jurisdiction of the Church of God in Christ and is the National Director of the C.H.
 Mason Jurisdictional Institutes of the Church of God in Christ, Inc.

 In November 2005 she was elected Greensboro City Councilwoman District 2 and served for two terms.
-Currently she is serving as councilwoman for the district again.
+Currently she is serving as councilwoman for the district , thanks to those who voted in the November 2017 election.
 Wells has received many awards for her outstanding leadership.
-In 2016, she received the Dr. Vivian Burke Community Leadership Award presented by the North Carolina Black Elected Municipal Officials.
+In 2016, she received the Dr. Vivian Burke Community Leadership Award presented by the North Carolina Black Elected Municipal Officials in addition to countless awards through the years.